Analyzing XPeng's Unusual Options Activity | Benzinga

 Analyzing XPeng's Unusual Options Activity

 Shares of XPeng (NYSE:XPEV) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved up to $41.
+Following the unusual option alert, the stock price moved down to $41.23.

 - Trade Type: CALL